ObsidianLabs/Black-IDE/README.md

 ### Invoke smart contract

-After contract is deployed, click the contract address in the Transaction Details popup and you will be redirected to Contract Inspector.
+After contract is deployed, click the contract address in the Transaction Details popup and user will be redirected to Contract Inspector.
 Users may also click *Contract* tab to switch to Contract Inspector, and type in the address to open a contract.
 Ethereum Studio's contract inspector allows user to open and debug multiple contracts at the same time.

 Contract Inspector are mainly divided into three parts:
 - Write methods on the left: Invoke write methods in the contract by selecting from the violet drop-down list;
 - Read data in the middle: Read data as predefined data types in the contract by selecting from the violet drop-down list;
 - Query event logs on the right: Query event logs as defined in the contract by selecting from the violet drop-down list.